BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

  - When condition hits 0, the gun **drops one tier**.
 For example, a Tier 5 gun becomes Tier 4+.
 Iconic weapons can drop too.
  - Melee weapons never jam, but they still lose condition and can drop a tier.
  - **Repair** your weapons at the crafting bench, on the same screen you upgrade on.
 The button says `Maintain`.
 Repairing sets condition back to 100.
+ - **Tougher enemies drop better guns.** The tier of a gun an enemy drops depends on how tough that enemy is, not on your level.
+Street gangers drop Tier 1 and 2 guns for the whole game.
+Rare enemies drop Tier 3, and Elites and bosses drop Tier 4.
+The very best guns come from crafting and iconics.

 <Details>
 <summary>Jamming Stages</summary>